 The volume of loans we originate has grown rapidly over the past few years.
-From our inception in August 2013 through December 31, 2016, we cumulatively originated RMB28.7 billion (US\$4.1 billion) in loans.
-In 2016, we originated RMB22.2 billion (US\$3.2 billion) in loans for approximately 3.0 million active customers, representing a 263% increase in loan originations and a 103% increase in active customers from 2015.
+From our inception in August 2013 through June 30, 2017, we cumulatively originated RMB46.1 billion (US\$6.8 billion) in loans.
+In 2016 and the six months ended June 30, 2017, we originated RMB22.2 billion (US\$3.3 billion) and RMB17.3 billion (US\$2.6 billion) in loans, respectively, for approximately 3.0 million and 2.5 million active customers, representing a 263% increase and a 116% increase in loan originations and a 103% increase and a 19% increase in active customers from 2015 and the six months ended June 30, 2016, respectively.
 We strategically focus on serving educated young adults and seek to capture their long-term growth potential.
 To maintain the high growth momentum of our platform, we must continuously increase loan originations by retaining current customers and attracting more customers.
 If there is insufficient demand for our loan products, investors and institutional funding partners may not be able to deploy their funds in a timely or efficient manner, and may seek alternative investment opportunities.
 If there are insufficient commitments from investors or institutional funding partners, customers may not be able to obtain capital through our platform and may turn to other sources for their borrowing needs.
 If we are unable to attract qualified customers and sufficient commitments from investors or institutional funding partners, we might not be able to increase our loan originations and operating revenue as we expect, and our business and results of operations may be adversely affected.

 In addition, the success of our business depends on our ability to continue to serve our customers' growing credit needs as their consumption requirements change and their ability to repay loans increases with their increasing income.
 Moreover, we depend on repeat borrowing to cultivate customer loyalty, accumulate customer data and credit history, grow with our customers and offer them better products and services.
-Of all active customers on our platform in 2015 and 2016, approximately 63% and 74%, respectively, were repeat customers who had successfully borrowed on our platform at least once previously.
+Of all active customers on our platform in 2015, 2016 and the six months ended June 30, 2017, approximately 63%, 74% and 87%, respectively, were repeat customers who had successfully borrowed on our platform at least once previously.
 If we fail to retain our existing customers as they enter the workforce, or if we fail to retain these customers by offering products and services that cater to their evolving consumption needs, or if we fail to maintain or increase repeat borrowing on our platform, we may not be able to capture their long-term growth potential, and our business and results of operations may be adversely affected.

-The laws and regulations governing the online consumer finance industry in China are developing and evolving rapidly.
+The laws and regulations governing the online consumer finance industry and microcredit companies in China are developing and evolving rapidly.
 If any of our business practices is deemed to violate any PRC laws or regulations, our business, financial condition and results of operations would be materially and adversely affected.